arielkalman/EscaGCP/README.md

 pip install -e .

 # Or install from PyPI (when published)
-pip install gcphound
+pip install escagcp
 ```

 ## 🚀 Getting Started

 ### 1. Prerequisites

-Before running GCPHound, ensure you have:
+Before running EscaGCP, ensure you have:

 1. **GCP Authentication**: You need to be authenticated to GCP with appropriate permissions
 2. **Required APIs**: Enable the following APIs in your GCP projects: